apimuksornsaeng/Kernel-RC-for-quantum-dynamics/README.md

-# Infinite-dimensional next-generation reservoir computing
+# Kernel reservoir computing for quantum dynamics prediction

 Repository for the project Infinite-dimensional next-generation reservoir computing.